 Your credit score also affects your rate.
 In fact, there is a correlation between your credit score and driving record, the higher your score the better the driving history.
 The FTC study found that credit-based insurance scores are effective predictors of risk under automobile policies.
 This is not allowed in all states though, and there are easy ways to improve your credit score.

 Other factors include your driving history, if you have a history of late payments, lapses in coverage, and your age.
+For example, many auto insurance companies offer a ton of discounts for students.

 Types of Car Insurance Coverage